You can use either of the following two methods to shut down the Windows 10 computer at a specific time (once or

 Type the following command in it: shutdown -s -t 300

-The above command will automatically shut down the computer after 5 minutes (in the command, 300 mean seconds, which is 5 minutes) from the time it is executed.
+The above command will automatically shut down the computer after 5 minutes (in the command, 300 mean seconds, which is 5 minutes) from when it’s executed.
 Replace 300 with the duration you want.

 To execute the command, click the OK button.
 A confirmation popup will appear.

 - You can also use the above command in Command Prompt, Windows PowerShell, Task Manager (In Task Manager, click File > Run new task to use the command), address toolbar, and address bar of File Explorer.

 - The above command only works once.
 Hence, it cannot repeat automatically shutting down the computer at a specific time in the future.
 It can, however, be achieved using the following method.

 - Use the shutdown -a command before the scheduled shutdown time in the Run Command to abort the shutdown.

 Click Create Basic Task on the right side of the screen.

 Enter the name and description (optional) for the task in the Create Basic Task Wizard pop-up.
 Click Next.

 You can now set the repeat frequency of the task.
 Daily is my choice, which is selected by default.
 Click Next.

 The start date of the task can be set here.
 Furthermore, you can set the time at which you want the PC to shut down automatically.
 You can also change the recurring days if you wish.
 I am only changing the time and leaving the rest the same.
 Click Next.

 As you can see, the Start a program option is selected by default.
 Click the Next button.